-The UNSC-the only governing body with the legal authority to make binding decisions upon nations regarding matters of international peace and security-has neither a duty to decide nor any other commitment mechanism that clarify its decision-making responsibilities.11 Currently, neither the U.N.
-Charter nor the UNSC's own procedural rules address the question of whether or when it must pass decisions.12 It enjoys wide discretion to do as it pleases.
+The UNSC-the only governing body with the legal authority to make binding decisions upon nations regarding matters of international peace and security-has neither a duty to decide nor any other commitment mechanism that clarify its decision-making responsibilities.
+Currently, neither the U.N.
+Charter nor the UNSC's own procedural rules address the question of whether or when it must pass decisions.
+It enjoys wide discretion to do as it pleases.
 It has no obligation to take up matters in a consistent way or based on defined criteria.
 Furthermore, Council inaction acts as a decision.
-These and other decision-making deficits threaten the UNSC's legitimacy.13 of its conclusion as to the propriety of the issuance of the injunction."); Cameron v.
-Johnson, 390 U.S. 611, 615 n.5 (1968) ("In Zwickler we held that it was error in the absence of special circumstances to abstain and refuse to render a declaratory judgment We hold that a federal district court has the duty to decide the appropriateness and the merits of the declaratory request irrespective of its conclusion as to the propriety of the issuance of the injunction."); James C. Rehnquist, Taking Comity Seriously: How To Neutralize the Abstention Doctrine, 46 STAN.
+These and other decision-making deficits threaten the UNSC's legitimacy.

+This Article proposes that the UNSC can address these challenges by adopting three new procedural duties to improve its decision-making of its conclusion as to the propriety of the issuance of the injunction."); Cameron v.
+Johnson, 390 U.S. 611, 615 n.5 (1968) ("In Zwickler we held that it was error in the absence of special circumstances to abstain and refuse to render a declaratory judgment . . . .
+We hold that a federal district court has the duty to decide the appropriateness and the merits of the declaratory request irrespective of its conclusion as to the propriety of the issuance of the injunction."); James C. Rehnquist, Taking Comity Seriously: How To Neutralize the Abstention Doctrine, 46 STAN.
 L. REV. 1049, 1049 (1994) ("The abstention doctrine prohibits a federal court from deciding a case within its jurisdiction so that a state court can resolve some or all of the dispute.
 The purported rationale for abstention . . . rests on a single amorphous goal: avoiding friction between federal and state courts.").